lechatpito/hugo-serif-theme/content/team/founder.md

 +++
 biography = "Dr. Scharffe is an internationally recognized expert on knowledge technologies.
 He combines deep technical expertise and field experience in a variety of application domains.
-Before founding The Data Chefs François was a entrepreneur and a Senior Lecturer at Columbia University." draft = true name = "François Scharffe" profile_picture = "/images/_mg_0060.JPG"
+Before founding The Data Chefs he was a Senior Lecturer at Columbia University." draft = true name = "François Scharffe" profile_picture = "/images/_mg_0060.JPG"